-St Peter's College Statement of principal accounting policies Year ended 31 July 2021 c.
-Other d.
-Stocks
+Statement of principal accounting policies

+c.
+Other

 Other financial instruments are initially measured at fair value on the date the contract is entered into and are subsequently measured at fair value.
 Changes in fair value are credited or charged to the income or expenditure section of the SOFA.